railwaymen/timetable/README.md

 Manager has access to reports from all projects

-Project liders have acces to reports only from their projects
+Project leaders have acces to reports only from their projects

 * Simple roles system admin/manager/user